codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 ## Import the necessary libaries

-We are using a flask, and couple of built in libaries to handles files and json.
+We are using a flask, and couple of built in libaries to handle files and json.

 ```python
 #web.py